Truck Accident Lawyer

 - 25 g acceleration in a lateral direction

-Section 393.104(b) prohibits the use of damaged cargo securements.
-It is stated that even a cut or a crack to the component of an assembly could be prohibited.
-Also, structural points on the truck such as wall or anchor points are required to meet the same requirements in section 393.102 listed above.
+§ C.F.R 393.104(b) of the United States Department of Transportation prohibits the use of damaged cargo securements.
+Even a cut or a crack to the component of an assembly could be prohibited.

 Keep in mind that Florida follows pure comparative negligence rules.
 You will still be able to receive compensation determined by the percentage of your contribution to the accident.
 The state of Florida will take into account each party’s actions.
 A truck driver’s negligence is to blame if he or she did not follow evident traffic rules, or made careless decisions on the road.
 Other factors can characterize a negligent truck driver.
 One of them includes a truck driver’s driving knowledge; the other can be the truck company or a third party.

 A truck driver must usually meet a specific skillset to obtain truck driving certification.
 A truck driver can be liable for the truck accident if he or she did not follow the following reasonably: